- Peer support groups can help you manage the mental and physical challenges of living with chronic hives.

 Chronic hives affect an estimated 2 percent of people in the United States, according to the World Allergy Organization.
 The Asthma and Allergy Foundation of America estimates that around 1.6 million people in the United States have CIU.

 That means there’s a large community of people who share some of the challenges of living with hives, which can affect emotional well-being.
-A 2019 review of 25 studies found that nearly 1 in 3 people with chronic hives also have a mental health condition.
+A

 While more research is needed on whether CIU causes certain mental health conditions, the review did find a connection between hives and depression and anxiety.